junwatu/news-analysis-chatgpt-nodejs-griddb/README.md

 3. Data Storage: After processing, the refined data is stored in GridDB, a high-performance, scalable NoSQL database, which provides efficient storage and retrieval of the data.

-4. Content Tagging with ChatGPT: The processed data is then fed to ChatGPT, a state-of-the-art AI language model.
+4. News Tagging with ChatGPT: The processed data is then fed to ChatGPT, a state-of-the-art AI language model.
 ChatGPT analyzes the data and generates content tags based on the context and relevant keywords.

 5. Presenting the Data to the User with React: After the data has been processed, stored, and tagged, it is important to present it in an accessible and user-friendly format.
 In this case, React, a popular JavaScript library for building user interfaces, is utilized to create a web-based application that displays news and tags.